 Qualifying Review Evaluation Policy and Dismissal

-Based on the student’s performance on the qualifying review, the review committee comprising at least two sport psychology faculty members will assign a pass or fail grade, as required by the College of Education, Health, and Human Sciences.
+Based on the student’s performance on the qualifying review, the review committee comprising at least two sport psychology faculty members will assign a pass or fail grade, as required by the Anne Spencer Daves College of Education, Health, and Human Sciences.
 If a student is unsuccessful in passing the qualifying review on the first attempt, the student will be given a second opportunity to revise unsatisfactory portfolio materials (and thesis-equivalent research, if applicable).
 Students will have 30 days to revise and resubmit unsatisfactory portfolio materials and/or thesis-equivalent research.
 A second failure on the qualifying review will result in termination from the sport psychology program.
 Students who fail to schedule and take the qualifying review before the end of the second semester of enrollment will be denied permission to register and take classes in subsequent semesters until this requirement has been satisfactorily completed.

 Qualifying Review Appeal Process